LivePersonInc/node-agent-sdk/README.md

 After you connect an agent successfully, you may use this method to get the bearer token of an agent to call other APIs within LivePerson services.

 #### refreshSession(callback)
-Use this function to prolong the session of the agent.
+Use this method to prolong the session of the agent.
 In another note, this method prolongs the lifetime of the bearer token.

 This method requires you to provide a callback function to check if an error is encountered.